I must have put it at the bottom of the stack because I just find it.

 Yes, here it is.

-Despite President Obama's promise of more open government, the Justice Department is resisting pressure to release documents the Bush administration kept secret about domestic wiretapping, data collection on travelers and U.S. citizens and interrogation of suspected suspects, terrorists.
+Despite President Obama's promise of more open government, the Justice Department is resisting pressure to release documents the Bush administration kept secret about domestic wiretapping, data collection on travelers and U.S. citizens, and interrogation of suspected suspects, terrorists.

 It makes no sense to say that these documents are somehow exempt from Obama's directives.

-The Obama people made it clear that they thought they would have more flexibility with the Bush laws still in force.
+This goes back to after the election, during the transition, the Obama people made it clear that they thought they would have more flexibility with the Bush laws still in force.

 I had this in the stack yesterday, didn't talk about it, didn't get to it.